-On Monday (13 May), the Security Council will be briefed by Ambassador Mansour Al Otaibi (Kuwait), Ambassador Gustavo Meza Cuadra Velásquez (Peru) and Ambassador Karen Pierce (UK), the three co-leads on the Council’s visiting mission to Bangladesh and Myanmar from 28 April to 1 May.
+On Monday (14 May), the Security Council will be briefed by Ambassador Mansour Al Otaibi (Kuwait), Ambassador Gustavo Meza Cuadra Velásquez (Peru) and Ambassador Karen Pierce (UK), the three co-leads on the Council’s visiting mission to Bangladesh and Myanmar from 28 April to 1 May.
 Following the briefing, Council members will have consultations, during which High Commissioner for Refugees Fillipo Grandi will brief by VTC.
+The briefing will be followed by consultations, where an OHCHR representative will be present to answer questions.

 After a stopover in Kuwait, the Council travelled to Bangladesh.
 In Cox’s Bazar, they interacted with refugees, and heard from officials involved in running the refugee camps.
 In Dhaka, they met with the Bangladesh Prime Minister Shiekh Hasina and other senior government officials, as well as representatives of the UN Country Team and civil society.